haifatanazefti/To-Do-List-App/docs/DOC.md

 ```

 ## Usage
+* Getting all the to do items ordered by due date.
 * Creating a to do item : To add a new to do item to your to-do list, follow these steps:

   - Open the app and navigate to the to do list screen.